-The UK Port Marine Safety Code (PMSC) states that port, harbour and terminal operators must appoint a Designated Person (DP) to provide independent assurance of their marine safety management system and impartial advice on matters of safety.
+The UK Ports & Marine Facilities Safety Code (PMSC) states that ports and marine facilities must appoint a Designated Person (DP) to provide independent assurance of their marine safety management system and impartial advice on matters of safety.

-It goes on to stipulate that the DP “must have a thorough knowledge and understanding” of the Code’s requirements, the related Guide to Good Practice (GtGP) and associated port and marine legislation.
-The 2018 Guide itself recommends that harbour masters and their reports are not appointed as the DP.
+The PMSC goes on to stipulate that the DP “must have a thorough knowledge and understanding” of the Code’s requirements, the related guideance document 'A guide to good practice on port and marine facilities' (GtGP) and associated port and marine legislation.
+The Guide itself recommends that harbour masters and their reports are not appointed as the DP.

 ABPmer’s Maritime team specialises in understanding the PMSC inside out, regularly running training courses on the elements of the Code, facilitating risk management workshops and undertaking safety management system compliance audits.